DCC-EX/EX-SensorCAM/README.md

 ## Hardware
 ### Base Processor Module
-Seeed Studio XIAO ESP32 S3 Sense is used for the base processor module The module has WiFi, OV2540 Camera Interface, Microphone, Battery input with battery charing circuit, USB-C interface and micro SD Card interface.
+Seeed Studio XIAO ESP32 S3 Sense is used for the base processor module The module has WiFi, OV2540 Camera Interface, Microphone, Battery input with battery charing circuit, USB interface and micro SD Card interface.
 OV2540 Camera module comes with the product, but was replaced with a longer cable one.
 Micro SD card interface or Microphone is not used in the Camera Car use at this moment.

 XIAO ESP32 S3 Sense can be obtained form Amazon. https://www.amazon.com/gp/product/B0C69FFVHH/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1